 • South Dakota Cattlemen's Foundation (SDSF) Prime Time Gala

 This annual event promotes beef, highlights South Dakota ranchers and raises money for Feeding South Dakota.
 A night of great food, exciting entertainment and an auction for a good cause, consider purchasing a table of tickets for your crew.
-For more information, check out sdprimetimegala.com and make plans to be in Sioux Falls, S.D. on June 17, 2017.
+For more information, check out sdprimetimegala.com and make plans to be in Sioux Falls, S.D. in June.
+2018.

 • Farm Toys For Tots